BroncoSpace-Lab/scales-hardware/docs/ML_Jetson_Performance.md

 Each of the models were tested at all 4 of the Jetson power modes to show performance in resource constrained enviroments

+## Data Set Description

+The [CIFAR100](https://huggingface.co/datasets/uoft-cs/cifar100) is a commonly used dataset that contaains 50000 training images and 10000 test images that have corresponding labels that align to 100 different classes.
+The classes are completly mutually exlculsive.
+The data set is further broken down into smaller batches for each of the training and test sets.
+The test batch of images contains ramdonly selected images from all of the different classes in equal amounts.
+The training batch may have unequal amounts of each classes.
+Each images is only 32x32 pixels making them very small images basically thumbnail size.
+The purpose of using this dataset was that it was a small data set that was able to run quickly on the jetson for all the different model types.
+The team could conduct testing with larger size images but the general jist of performance will stay the same.
+Bigger images means longer run times.

 ## Resnet Results
 The resnet model was tested using the [CIFAR100](https://huggingface.co/datasets/uoft-cs/cifar100) dataset.The team used the test split to inference 10,000 images.